 Exploring new places and abandoned things are what get me out of the apartment on lazy weekend mornings, and since last Saturday was so gorgeous with its early fall cool breeze and bright summery sun, what better thing to do than to take the ferry to Jersey City and seek out the ruins of an old train station?

-I met up with my friend Hannah at the World Financial Center, and after getting the necessary cup of black coffee that is my mental fuel, we boarded the ferry for Jersey City.
+I met up with my friend Hannah at the World Financial Center and we boarded the ferry for Jersey City.
 I had never been to this city just across the Hudson before, so I was curious what we would find.

 It turned out the ferry docked not far at all from our derelict destination.
 The skyline of Manhattan gleamed in the not-so-distant distance, but Jersey City had a distinctly suburban feel.
 The station turned out to be the only thing in the area really left to ruins, as the surrounding park was carefully maintained and bordered a marina with charming white boats bobbing in the water.